 Screening for all patients

 We are screening all patients, staff and visitors for COVID-19 symptoms upon arrival every day.
+Any visitor or employee with those symptoms isn't allowed to enter.

 We’ve added clear plastic barriers to reduce contact in registration areas.
 You’ll also see marks on the floor to indicate a safe 6-foot distance while in line.